Braves vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Charlie Morton (10-6) to the mound for his 19th start this season.
+- Spencer Strider (11-3) will take to the mound for the Braves and make his 20th start of the season.

+- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 11 of them.

+- Strider has six starts in a row of five innings or more.

 |Opponent